reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 review are shown with a green bar.

 .. image:: diff-comments.png
+   :alt: A screenshot of three comment flags shown alongside the line numbers.
+         One is blue, indicating a published comments.
+Two are green, indicating new draft comments.
+   :width: 60
+   :height: 202
+   :sources: 2x diff-comments@2x.png

 Comments support rich text using :ref:`Markdown <using-markdown>` and provide :ref:`issue tracking <issue-tracking>` capabilities.